Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Motivating examples

 \subsection{CodebreaK200}

 The randomized, open-label phase 3 trial enrolled patients with advanced non–small cell lung cancer (NSCLC) harboring a KRASG12C mutation, randomly assigning them in a 1:1 ratio to receive either experimental treatment sotorasib or control treatment docetaxel.
 CodeBreaK200 demonstrated a statistically significant but modest improvement in the primary endpoint PFS (hazard ratio [HR], 0.66; 95$\%$ confidence interval [CI], 0.51–0.86; one-sided P = .002) as presented in \cite{de2023sotorasib}.
-Of particular concern was the disproportionate early dropout rates between the two arms, with a notably higher proportion of patients in the control arm (13$\%$) never receiving the assigned study drug compared to the sotorasib arm (1.2$\%$).
-The disparity in early dropout between the two arms is evident in the time-to-censoring KM curves presented in Figure \ref{fig:km_ttc} (a), particularly in the sharp decline observed at the start of the trial.
-Most of the untreated patients in the control arm withdrew consent within five weeks of randomization and were censored for progression-free survival (PFS) on day 1 due to the absence of post-baseline imaging.
+The disproportionate early study discontinuation rates between the two arms is notable, with a higher proportion of patients in the control arm (13$\%$) never receiving the assigned study drug compared to the sotorasib arm (1.2$\%$).
+The disparity in early study discontinuation between the two arms is evident in cumulative incidence curves presented in Figure \ref{fig:km_ttc1} (a), particularly in the sharp increase observed at the start of the trial.
+Most of the untreated patients in the control arm withdrew consent within five weeks of randomization and were censored for progression-free survival (PFS) on day 1 due to the absence of post-baseline imaging in the trial.